FAQ

 To use Remote Online Notarization (RON), you’ll need one of the following valid forms of identification:

-✔ Driver License or ID Card from any U.S. State or U.S. Territory
+✔ Driver License or State ID Card from any U.S. State or U.S. Territory

 ✔ A Passport from Any Country

-Your ID must be current and in good condition to pass the identity verification process.
+Your ID must be valid (non-expired) and in good condition to successfully complete the identity verification process.

 Yes!
-We provide an optional expedited service for urgent notarizations, including after-hours, weekends, and holidays.
-Whether it’s an emergency or a time-sensitive document, we’re here to help when you need it most.
+We provide an optional expedited service for deed preparation, notarization, and recording of your deed.
+Whether it is an emergency or a time-sensitive situation, we’re here to help when you need it most.
+During the payment/checkout stage, you’ll have the option to select 4-hour rush processing.

-It is important that you use a supported web browser that can access your webcam and microphone.
+It is important that you use a supported web browser that can access your webcam and microphone with camera, microphone, and speaker.

 Supported Operating Systems